undarr/algeble_cpp/README.md

 ## Implemented features:
 * Random expression generation

+  Our random expression generation is programed to hope that each digit, each operator and each possible combination of operator's position can appear at the closest distribution.
+To do so, we tested the program to generate 1,000,000 expressions (valid or not) at equal disturbution of digit, operator and possible combination of operator's position.
+We then compared the data to the proportion of digits, operators and possible combination of operator's position of those in valid expressions and finally set up a bias proportion that digits, operators and possible combination of operator's position appear to compensate for the difference in proportion of digits, operators and possible combinations of operation that appeared in valid expressions.
+For example when generating a random operator, a "/" is more likely to be generated than a "+" since equations containing "/" are less likely to be valid compared with those with a "+".
+When generating an expression, the program chooses a random combination of operator's position as an template with the bias distribution.
+The positions are filled such that no numbers in the expression have more than 4 digits.
+Then, it fills the digits and operators in 1 by 1 using the bias distribution.
+Lastly, it checks if the expression is valid and if the result of the expression is a 3-digit integer.
+If not, the computer will repeat the generation process until a valid expression is generated.
+It is tested that the probability of the computer to generate a valid expression using the bias disturbution in around 1.5%.
 * Custom equations

+  9 files named 1.txt to 9.txt in the custom_equations folder can be editted by the user for them to set custom equations for the game.
+Players simply open a file and paste in their custom set equations and select the corresponding file when creating a custom game.
+The program will then choose a random expression from all the valid expressions in the corresponding file.
+A random equation will be generated if there is an error when opening the file, or when there is no valid expressions in the file.
 * Game structure

   A user-friendly game menu, game mode selection menu and in-game menu is created to facilitate user inputs.